 \subsection{Overview of PPGFlowECG}

-PPGFlowECG generates ECG from PPG in two stages: (i) a shared CardioAlign Encoder establishes a semantically aligned PPG–ECG latent space, and (ii) a latent rectified flow model conditioned on PPG deterministically transports Gaussian noise along the shortest semantic trajectory to an ECG latent, which the decoder converts into a waveform.
-As illustrated in Figure~\ref{fig_2}, this framework mitigates the instability induced by non-smooth, modality-specific structures in raw signal space while preserving morphological fidelity and clinical interpretability in the synthesized ECGs.
-The training and sampling algorithms are provided in Appendix~\ref{appendix_3}.
+PPGFlowECG generates ECGs from PPG in two stages: (i) a shared CardioAlign Encoder constructs a semantically aligned PPG–ECG latent space, and (ii) a PPG-conditioned latent rectified flow deterministically maps Gaussian noise to an ECG latent via straight-line transport, which is then decoded into a waveform.
+As illustrated in Figure~\ref{fig_2}, operating in the aligned latent space mitigates instability caused by non-smooth, modality-specific structure in the raw signal domain while preserving morphological fidelity and clinical interpretability in the synthesized ECGs.